wp-plugins/readymade-wordpress-importer-061/readme.txt

 1. Go to the Tools -> Import screen, click on 'ReadyMade WordPress Importer'

 == Changelog ==

+= 0.6.9 =
+* Update post GUIDs post import to reflect currently set domain name, not example.org
+* Correct URL of plugin on wordpress.org
+* Fix issues with escaped file names as attachments

 = 0.6.8 =
 * Fix issue with posts and tags being added multiple times (original importer bug)